James Dallas Burrus: Life and times

 James Dallas Burrus was born into slavery in 1846 at Murfreesboro, Rutherford County, Tennessee, the son of William C. J. Burrus and his enslaved common-law wife, Nancy Burrus.
 The couple had three mixed-race sons: James Dallas Burrus, John Houston Burrus, and Preston Robert Burrus.

 William C. J. Burrus (WCJ Burrus) (18 December 1815 – 25 May 1859) was a white planter, lawyer, and politician.
 He had a sister Elizabeth Burrus (1802–1850).
 Their parents were Joseph Burrus (1762–1821) and Sophia Rucker (1775–1835).

-Burrus had purchased Nancy at a slave auction in Nashville; she was tri-racial, of mulatto-American Indian ancestry.
+Burrus had purchased Nancy at a slave auction in Nashville.
 WCJ Burrus died on 25 May 1859, less than two years before the Civil War broke out.
 He was buried in Burrus Cemetery on his plantation Cherry Lane Acres, Rutherford County, Tennessee.

 His will provided for his slave wife Nancy to inherit his estate.
 The courts of Rutherford County did not recognize this provision or the will at all.
 The estate, including Nancy Burrus and her three sons, became the property of a nephew by marriage, the son-in-law of Burrus's sister.